euphort-wind/euphort-wind.github.io/content/post/sweden/index.md

 Hej!
 I share an extract of my life in charming Sweden.
 I was there in the autumn of 2021 and live there since the spring of 2023.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.

-<b>🗺 Places:</b> Stockholm, Gothenburg, Mölndal, Sundsvall, Timrå, Örnsköldsvik, Härnösand, Umeå, Östersund, Malmö, Kungälv, Kungsbacka, Varberg, Mölnlycke, Helsingborg, Partille, Jönköping, Linköping, Lerum, Alingsås, Öckerö, Trollhättan, Marstrand, Skärhamn, Sollentuna, Uppsala, Sigtuna, Norrtälje, Borås, Falköping, Vårgårda, Vänersborg, Lidköping, Stenungsund, Falkenberg, Örebro, Ekerö, Västerås, Uddevalla, Visby, Gotland. <br>
+<b>🗺 Places:</b> Stockholm, Gothenburg, Mölndal, Sundsvall, Timrå, Örnsköldsvik, Härnösand, Umeå, Östersund, Malmö, Kungälv, Kungsbacka, Varberg, Mölnlycke, Helsingborg, Partille, Jönköping, Linköping, Lerum, Alingsås, Öckerö, Trollhättan, Marstrand, Skärhamn, Sollentuna, Uppsala, Sigtuna, Norrtälje, Borås, Falköping, Vårgårda, Vänersborg, Lidköping, Stenungsund, Falkenberg, Örebro, Ekerö, Västerås, Uddevalla, Visby, Ljugarn. <br>

 <b>🏛 Top sights visited: </b>
 1. Stockholm